-If you planted 2 year old crowns you will get your first small harvest of asparagus in the 3rd spring after planting.
-Harvest only those spears that are least finger thick.
-Harvest for 6 weeks and then allow the rest to grow into tall ferns.
+If you planted 2-year-old asparagus crowns, you would get your first small harvest in the 3rd spring after planting.
+Harvest only those spears that are at least finger thick.
+Harvest for 6-weeks and then allow the rest to grow into tall ferns.
 These ferns feed the root and prepare it with nourishment for the winter.
-Once the ferns die back in the fall you can clip them and remove them from the bed.
+Once the ferns die back in the fall, you can clip them and remove them from the bed.

-By year 4 you will have a sizable harvest of spears and every year after that.
+By year four you will have a sizable harvest of spears and every year after that.